I had clawed my way through a decade of proving myself, balancing a career in aviation software

 That pain broke something inside me.

-contracts, tracing every number like I was decoding a crime.
+I sat on the floor surrounded by boxes of receipts and contracts, tracing every number like I was decoding a crime.

 Because it was a crime.

-I began to question my own sanity.
-How could people who smile on red carpets and talk about “art” do something so heartless?
+How could people who smile on red carpets and talk about “art” do something so cold?

-But fire, once lit, doesn’t die — it evolves.
+But fire doesn’t die, it evolves.

 The part of me that refuses to bow.